peppedilillo/grb-trigger-algorithms/README.md

 `zsh compeff.sh`

 This requires you to have set up the data (see section 1. and 3. of "Setup") and compiled the C implementations of Poisson-FOCuS and the GBM-like benchmark.
 The results of these tests are stored in the folder `grb-trigger-algorithms/computational_efficiency/outputs`.
 In the folder `grb-trigger-algorithms/computational_efficiency` you will also find a script `table.py` to parse these results into a latex table.

 ### 2. Tests on real data

-This will run Poisson-FOCuS with exponential smoothing background assessment onto one week of data from Fermi-GBM.
+This will run Poisson-FOCuS with exponential smoothing background assessment on one week of data from Fermi-GBM.
 The test analyzes data from all Fermi-GBM detectors, binned at 16 ms using a python implementation of Poisson-FOCuS, see `grb-trigger-algorithms/algorithms/pfocus_des.py`.
 It will take some time.
-To run the test move to `grb-trigger-algorithms` with your terminal and run `python realdata.py`.
+To run the test move to `grb-trigger-algorithms` with your terminal and run:

+`python realdata.py`

 The results from the experiment are saved in `grb-trigger-algorithms/real_data/logs`.

 ### 3. Detection performances

 This experiment tests the computational performances of different python algorithms (see `grb-trigger-algorithms/algorithms`).
-To run the test move to the `grb-trigger-algorithms` folder with your terminal and run `python realdata.py`.
+To run the test move to the `grb-trigger-algorithms` folder with your terminal and run:

+`python detperf.py`.

 Results will be stored in `grb-trigger-algorithms/detection_performances/outputs`.
 We also provide scripts to plot and table the results, see `plot.py` and `table.py` in `grb-trigger-algorithms/detection_performances/`.

 ## Uninstalling